henriquetied472/logplus/README.md

-#logplus: The "log" Go pkg, but, better
+# LogPlus: The "log" Go pkg, but, better